chintayaswanth/chintayaswanth/README.md

 Software Developer with a background in **Artificial Intelligence & Data Science**.

+- Graduated with a B.E. in Artificial Intelligence & Data Science from **Chaitanya Bharathi Institute of Technology (CBIT)**
 - Building **Full-Stack Applications** using React, Node.js, Express, and MongoDB
 - Developing **Machine Learning & Deep Learning** solutions
 - Solved **300+ LeetCode** problems